shlok-agarwal/shlok-agarwal.github.io/blog.md

 Welcome to my blog where I share insights about robotics, legged locomotion, and the journey of bringing advanced robotic systems from research to real-world deployment.
 Here you'll find technical deep-dives, industry perspectives, and lessons learned from years of working with cutting-edge robotic platforms.

+> *Bridging the gap between robotics research and real-world deployment, one post at a time.*

 ---

 ## Latest Posts